 Training, qualifications & experience

-My experience involves working as a counsellor in a counselling centre in Highgate and in an NHS talking therapies service in Haringey.
-I have worked with people on a short-term and long-term basis and helped with anxiety-related difficulties (e.g. general worry, specific fears, intrusive thoughts, panic attacks), low self-esteem, low mood and depression, loss and grief, relationship related difficulties, unhelpful behaviours, eating-related difficulties, difficulties related to identity and self-image, unclear life direction.
+My experience involves working at a counselling centre in Highgate and in an NHS talking therapies (IAPT) service in Haringey.
+I have worked with people on a short-term and long-term basis and helped with anxiety-related difficulties (e.g. general worry, specific fears, intrusive thoughts, panic attacks), low self-esteem, low mood and depression, loss and grief, relationship difficulties, unhelpful behaviours, eating-related difficulties, psychosomatic issues, difficulties related to identity and self-image, unclear life direction and others.

 My previous background is in psychology and mental health.
 For 10 years I have worked in various NHS secondary care mental health settings, including an inpatient psychiatric unit, crisis service, and a recovery-rehabilitation service, where I have worked with clients therapeutically individually and in groups, helping them achieve their recovery goals.
 Currently, I work in private counselling practice and as a specialist mental health mentor in higher education.